sander/hashtagwiki/wiki/type-refs-in-nat-lang.md

 The only known compiler renders #HTML code documentation, not #book-s, #wiki-s or #BlogPost-s.

+### #mdoc

+Currently intended for compiling block-level examples, but could be extended to also compile inline #hyperlink-s.

 ### #SoyWiki

 [SoyWiki](http://danielchoi.com/software/soywiki.html) seems to provide the required features with “namespaced wiki words” and “automated global renaming of wiki words”.